 If you are only flying to Faro to take a train to Lisbon, consider going via Porto instead—its connections with Lisbon are better, and the city and its surrounding wineries are a vibrant destination in the summer.

-What's the Best Way to Make the Journey?
+The Best Way to Make the Journey

 Train and Bus: Cheap and Convenient

 There are two types of trains that go from Lisbon to Faro.
-The journey takes just under three hours if you take the fast train (Alfa Pendular) or three hours and forty-five minutes (if you take the Intercidade).
-Both cost about 25€: pay attention to the trip time when booking.
+The trip takes just under three hours if you take the fast train, called the Alfa Pendular, or three hours and 45 minutes if you take the Intercidade.

-The bus from Lisbon to Faro takes about three hours and forty-five minutes and costs about 20€.
-You can book from Rede Expressos or RENEX.
+The bus from Lisbon to Faro, like the Intercidade, takes about three hours and 45 minutes but costs a bit less than the train.
+You can book a bus ticket from Rede Expressos or RENEX.
 Both bus companies offer comparable prices and journey times.

 Car: Scenic, But Beware of Toll Roads

 If you like road trips and would like to have the convenience of a car to make stops along the way and during your stay in Lisbon, driving might be your best option.
 The trip from Lisbon to Faro takes about two hours and 45 minutes by car and is about 280 kilometers, or 175 miles, traveling mainly by the A2 road.
 The A2 is a toll road, and this could push your travel costs up significantly.
 But if you don't particularly care about having a car in Lisbon and unless you're traveling with a full car, you might find it cheaper and easier to travel by bus or train.